-- The federal share of FWS wages paid to a student employed by a private for-profit organization may not exceed 50%. - The FWS regulations authorize a 100% federal share of FWS wages paid to a student who is employed as a reading tutor for preschool age children or elementary school children, a mathematics tutor for children in elementary school through ninth grade, or is performing family literacy activities in a family literacy project that provides services to families with preschool age children or elementary school children.
-The work performed by the student must be for the school itself, for a federal, state or local agency, or for a private nonprofit organization.
+- The federal share of FWS wages paid to a student employed by a private for-profit organization may not exceed 50%. - The FWS regulations authorize a 100% federal share of FWS wages paid to a student who is employed as a reading tutor for preschool-age children or elementary school children, a mathematics tutor for children in elementary school through ninth grade, or is performing family literacy activities in a family literacy project that provides services to families with preschool-age children or elementary school children.
+The work performed by the student must be for the school itself, for a federal, state, or local agency, or for a private nonprofit organization.
 A school is not required to ask the Department for a waiver of the FWS nonfederal share requirement to receive the 100% federal share authorization for an FWS student employed in one of these jobs.
 Instead, the school should use 100% federal dollars to pay such a student and then show on its FISAP that it did so.
-A discussion of employing FWS students as tutors and in family literacy projects is in chapter 5 of this volume. - The Department may authorize a federal share of 100% of FWS wages at schools designated as eligible schools under the Strengthening Institutions Program, the Strengthening Historically Black Colleges and Universities Program, or the Strengthening Historically Black Graduate Institutions Program.
+A discussion of employing FWS students as tutors and in family literacy projects is in chapter 5 of this volume.

+• The Department may authorize a federal share of 100% of FWS wages at schools designated as eligible schools under 34 CFR parts 606, 607, 608 or 609 (see chart).
 The work performed by the student must be for the school itself, for a federal, state, or local public agency, or for a private nonprofit organization.
-Your school is considered to have applied for a waiver if your school is designated as an eligible school and your school submits a complete FISAP by the established deadline.
+Your school is considered to have applied for a waiver of the nonfederal share requirement if your school is designated as an eligible school and your school submits a complete FISAP by the established deadline.
 Such schools will receive a letter from the Department indicating that they have been granted a waiver of the FWS nonfederal share requirement.
-(For more information,
+(For more information, see pages 3-10 to 3-11 of The Blue Book, published February 2001.)